wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

 This article covers ideas for encouraging teamwork among programmer via pair programming and team code reviews, both automated and manual.

+{% include whatever.html %}

 In one survey of developers, social review of code was voted as yielding more benefit than any other "DevOps" technique: